-One of the easiest and well-known ways to maintain your A/C unit is to regularly change your air filters.
+One of the easiest and most well-known ways to maintain your A/C unit is to regularly change your air filters.
 Neglecting your filters can lead to a variety of issues because your system is working harder to pull air in.
 Ideally, you should be changing your air filters every 30 to 90 days, and even more frequently if you have pets due to hair and dander.
 A telltale sign that your filters need to be replaced is if the covers over your intake are covered with dust.

-Cleaning The Exterior Condenser
+Cleaning the Exterior Condenser

 The majority of residential air conditioning units have an exterior condenser or compressor.
 These units serve the purpose to cool the refrigerant used in the air handling unit.
 However, they can easily become clogged with outdoor debris.
 It is important to keep the area around your unit clear of leaves, sticks, and other yard debris.
 When debris gets inside the unit, the efficiency plummets.
 A basic home maintenance task to complete is to shut off your unit at its shut-off box and remove any debris in or around the unit.
 To open the compressor’s top you will need a screwdriver or a wrench to loosen the fasteners.
 If you aren’t comfortable performing this task, one of our technicians will be happy to help!

-Inspect The Air Ducts
+Inspect the Air Ducts

 One of the most overlooked components of your A/C system is the ductwork itself.
 While it is out of sight, out of mind, your ductwork carries and distributes cool, clean, healthy air throughout your home.
 When ducts develop leaks or blockages, extra strain is put on the handling unit, which can result in premature failure.
 It is crucial to inspect your ductwork for signs of damage.
 Most residential ductwork is located in the attic crawl space, so if you aren’t keen on performing this task yourself, one of our technicians will be here to provide you relief.
-Charlotte, NC is
+Charlotte, NC is.

-Check For Refrigerant Leaks
+Check for Refrigerant Leaks